-Rt Hon Winston Peters says the Privileges Committee report on the Henry Inquiry again points the finger at Peter Dunne for leaking the Kitteridge report into the Government Communication Security B
+Rt Hon Winston Peters says the Privileges Committee report on the Henry Inquiry again points the finger at Peter Dunne for leaking the Kitteridge report into the Government Communication Security Bureau.

 Auckland Town Hall

 The issue we face is not whether we have security agencies or not.
 New Zealanders are realists.
 We live in an imperfect, often evil world.

 New Zealand First has put forward amendments to the Government Communications Security Bureau legislation to create an independent panel to oversee the GCSB’s information gathering activities.

 Every Government must ensure the safety and security of its people—that is basic.
 But a democratic Government must also ensure that the principles of democracy, the right to privacy and the freedom of speech, are also protected.